Getting help when you are facing financial difficulties

 Buy-to-let property

-Michael has a Buy To Let (BLT) property however his tenant moved out and the property is now vacant.
-He needed to complete some repairs before the property could be rented out again, which meant he was not collecting rent.
-This was affecting his ability to make the mortgage repayments.
+Michael had a buy-to-let (BTL) property with a BTL mortgage.
+However, his tenant moved out and the property was left vacant.
+He needed to complete some repairs before it could be rented out again, which meant he was not collecting rent.
+This made it difficult for him to keep up his mortgage repayments.

-Michael contacted Pepper and our customer service agent was able to discuss possible options with him.
+Michael contacted us and our customer service team discussed possible options with him.

-If you are having difficulty meeting your repayments, you should complete an Income & Expenditure form as soon as you can.
-You can find more information on our dedicated support page.
+If you are having difficulty meeting your repayments on a buy-to-let mortgage, you should complete an Income and Expenditure (I&E) form as soon as you can.

-Regardless of the reason for the financial difficulties, we are here to help.
+Whatever the reason for your financial difficulties, we are here to help.

-Please get in touch and once we know your circumstances, we can suggest the best approach to help you move forward, so that you can take control of your finances sooner.
+Please get in touch and talk to us.
+Once we know your circumstances, we can suggest the best way to help you move forward.
+We want to help you take control of your finances as soon as possible.

 Need help?
-Select your product type and explore your options:
+Select your type of loan and explore your options:

 I have a mortgage on my home

-If you need assistance with the loan on the home you live in, see how we can help.
+If you need help with repayments on the home you live in, see how we can help.

 I have a mortgage on my rental property

-If you’re having difficulties paying your mortgage on your investment property, see how we can help.
+If you’re having difficulties repaying the mortgage on your buy-to-let property, see how we can help.

 I have a consumer loan